Teams, tales and tips – a guide to the local game

 For a real gem of a pub, tucked away down Hopps Street off Hart Lane, the Nursery Inn has sport on TV, a dartboard and most of all, atmosphere – plus regular live entertainment.

-Traditional boozers dot The Headland, a 15min walk from town or a hop from the Grand Hotel on the regular No.7 bus.
+Traditional boozers dot The Headland, a 15min walk from town or a hop on the regular 7 bus.
 The honest-to-goodness Fishermans Arms has a bar counter lined with hand-pulled ales while the historic Duke of Cleveland is named after the Whig MP who enjoyed his summers here in the early 1800s.
 Once the Conservative Club, this is now a family-friendly pub and eaterie.
-Note the limited opening hours in winter Thursday through Sunday only.
+Note the limited opening hours in winter, Wednesday through Sunday only.

 Right on the sea, The Pot House is great for TV football, fish & chips and Moretti beer, plus the odd night of entertainment.
 A local landmark, it stands next to another, the statue of comic-strip character Andy Capp, created by Hartlepool’s Reg Smythe.